Cricket: Ross Taylor reflects on small margins as Black Caps bounce back to stun India in first ODI

 • NZ Cricket hit back: Why Gary Stead is taking a break

-Ross Taylor was the Black Caps' hero, with a masterful unbeaten 109 from 84 balls as the Black Caps chased down 348 to record their second-largest run chase in ODI history.
+Ross Taylor was the Black Caps' hero, with a masterful unbeaten 109 from 84 balls as the Black Caps chased down 348 to record their largest run chase in ODI history.

 It was a significant turnaround from the Twenty20 series, where Taylor had helped guide the Black Caps to the brink of victory, only to get out late in the piece on three occasions.
 One of those saw him dismissed on the last ball with the scores tied, and Taylor – who was also dropped on 10 last night, reflected on how luck can be such a factor in the shorter formats.